 - Weakness in arms, hands, fingers, neck, and legs

-Contact a medical professional if you are having the symptoms described above or if you are generally worried about your health.
+Please contact a medical professional if you are having the symptoms described above or if you are generally worried about your health.

 Although there is no known cure for myasthenia gravis, a variety of treatment options can help relieve symptoms:

-- Surgery: A thymectomy, or surgical removal of your thymus gland, may be necessary if you have a thymoma.
+- Thymectomy Surgery: A thymectomy, or surgical removal of your thymus gland, may be necessary if you have a thymoma.
 This may be done through open surgery or a minimally invasive procedure.
 Thymectomy may reduce symptoms of myasthenia gravis even if you do not have a thymoma.
 Your doctor will help you determine if you are a good candidate for a thymectomy.

 Request an Appointment with a Myasthenia Gravis Specialist